- 80-96 % Effective

 What stops withdrawal from working?

-- If there is sperm in the pre-ejaculate
+- If there is sperm in the pre-ejaculate (pre-cum).

-- Not withdrawing (pulling out) in time
+- Not withdrawing (pulling out) in time.

 What is good about withdrawal?

-- Does not use devices or medications
+- Does not use devices or medications.

 Can withdrawal cause any serious health problems?

-Reasons why withdrawal might not be a good option for you (or your partner):
+Reasons why withdrawal might not be a good option

-What if I forget to use withdrawal?
+What if I had sex without using withdrawal?

-What happens if I get pregnant while I’m using withdrawal?
+What if pregnancy happens while using withdrawal?